Informatiqal/qlik-rest-api/README.md

     data:  {} or []    // whatever is returned (including the error(s) details if error)
     status: number     // HTTP status codes: 200, 201, 204, 404, 409 etc.
     statusText: string // HTTP status text: "OK", "Created", "Bad Request" etc.
     message: string    // optional.
-In cese of an error this prop will be the raw message }
+In case of an error this prop will be the raw message }
 ```